Americano

 Try Next

 If you enjoy the bold coffee flavor but want something creamier, try a latte.
-For a stronger espresso presence with silky texture, explore the flat white.
+For a stronger espresso presence with a smoother texture, try a flat white.